-Court reveals Hernandez's final note to fiancee
+Court reveals Hernandez's final note to fiancée

-Massachusetts court officials on Friday released the letter that Aaron Hernandez wrote to his fiancée, Shayanna Jenkins Hernandez, before he committed suicide last month.
+Massachusetts court officials on Friday released an excerpt of the letter that Aaron Hernandez wrote to his fiancée, Shayanna Jenkins Hernandez, before he killed himself last month.

 "Shay, you have always been my soul-mate and i want you to live life and know I'm always with you," Hernandez wrote.
 "I told you what was coming indirectly!
 I love you so much and know you are an angel -- literally!
-We split into two to come change the world!
-Your characteristics is that of a true angel and the definition of God's love!
-Tell my story fully but never think anything besides how much I love you.
-This was the Supremes, the almighty's plan, not mine!
+We split into two to come change the world! ...
 I love you!
 Let [redacted] know how much I love her!
 Look after [redacted] and [redacted] for me -- those are my boys.
-(YOU'RE RICH) I knew I loved you = Savage Garden."
+(YOU'RE RICH)"

 The former New England Patriots tight end was found hanging from a bedsheet in his cell on April 19 in a maximum-security prison in Massachusetts, where he was serving a life sentence for a 2013 murder.
 His suicide came just five days after he was acquitted in a 2012 double slaying.

-Newly released documents related to the investigation into his suicide also showed that Hernandez was a member of the Bloods street gang and was once disciplined for having gang paraphernalia.
+Newly released documents related to the investigation into his suicide also showed that Hernandez was a member of the Bloods street gang.

-A death report released Friday lists the Bloods under Hernandez's "gang profile" and says Hernandez was once disciplined for having "STG" paraphernalia.
+A death report released Friday lists the Bloods under Hernandez's "gang profile" and indicates Hernandez was once disciplined for having "STG" paraphernalia.
 In prison, STG stands for "Security Threat Group," a euphemism for gangs.

 The Bloods is a violent gang that started in California but made its way across the country to the East Coast and claims to have thousands of members.

-Worcester District Attorney Joseph Early Jr. released the report Friday in response to a public records request from The Associated Press.
+Worcester District Attorney Joseph Early Jr. released the report on Friday in response to a public records request from The Associated Press.

-The report says that while Hernandez was housed in a Bristol County jail awaiting trial in the 2013 case, he was disciplined for five violations, including threatening to kill a corrections officer and his family; submitting a urine sample that tested positive for Neurontin, an anti-epileptic drug that is also used as a painkiller; committing an aggravated assault; refusing to obey a direct order; and possessing gang paraphernalia.
+The report notes that while Hernandez was housed in a Bristol County jail awaiting trial in the 2013 case, he was disciplined for five violations, including threatening to kill a corrections officer and his family; submitting a urine sample that tested positive for Neurontin, an anti-epileptic drug that also is used as a painkiller; committing an aggravated assault; refusing to obey a direct order; and possessing gang paraphernalia.

-Friday's report follows a pair of reports Thursday that detailed Hernandez's mindset according to other inmates and revealed that "John 3:16" was written in ink on his forehead and in blood on the wall of his cell when he was found dead.
+Friday's report follows a pair of reports on Thursday that detailed Hernandez's mindset according to other inmates and revealed that "John 3:16" was written in ink on his forehead and in blood on the wall of his cell when he was found dead.

+In one of the reports, a source claiming to be Hernandez's close friend in prison said after he was acquitted of the double murder "he had been talking about the NFL and going back to play even if it wasn't with the Pats."

-Hernandez's lawyers in his double-murder trial have also said he showed no signs he planned to kill himself and have pledged to conduct an independent investigation into the death.
+Hernandez's lawyers in his double murder trial have said he showed no signs that he planned to kill himself, and they have pledged to conduct an independent investigation into the death.
 The defense team also blasted state officials for leaking information contained in the reports to the media.

 Hernandez, who grew up in Bristol, Connecticut, played three seasons for the Patriots before he was released by the team hours after his arrest in June 2013 in the killing of Odin Lloyd, a semiprofessional football player who was dating the sister of Hernandez's fiancée.
 Hernandez was convicted of first-degree murder in that case and sentenced to life in prison without the possibility of parole.